THE IDEA BEHIND CHILD ZERO

 If the carrot doesn’t work, try the stick.

 The reality is, it’s a tough time to be a child or a parent.
 Some believe that, aside from economic reasons, we need young people more than ever for their energy, optimism and creativity.
-Others question whether it’s right to bring a child into this troubled and divided world, arguing that the planet and Earth’s other species would welcome a quiet, steady decline in human numbers.
+Others question whether it’s morally right to bring a child into this troubled and divided world, arguing that the planet and Earth’s other species would welcome a quiet, steady decline in human numbers.

 Either way, is it really a government’s place to intervene in decisions about who should or should not have kids?